ltatro1545/Election_Analysis/README.md

  - Python 3.10.0

 ## Summary
-The election of the analysis show that:
+The election of the analysis shows that:
   - There were 369,711 votes cast in the election.
   - The candidates that received votes were:
     - Charles Casper Stockham